JohnTerragnoli/ECE281_Lab1/README.md

 3. The inputs were specified to be the switches on the NEXYS 2 board, and the outputs were labeled to be the LEDs above the switches.
 4. The location of the inputs and outputs are written on the NEXYS 2 board.

 The .ucf file was then uploaded to the NEXYS 2 board using the same process as for the 3 bit.
 The 8 bit 2's compliment converter worked perfectly with multiple test cases.
+A video of this can be seen in this respository, labeled Testing 8 bit 2.MOV.
+Unfortunately the video is too long to post to this README.  :(